-The rafting, kayaking, canoeing, and instructional coordinators' primary responsibility isare
+The rafting, kayaking, canoeing, and instructional coordinators' primary responsibility isresponsibilities are

-assisting trip organizers in setting up and/or running their trips, and holding instructinal classes in each of thier areas of expertize
+assisting trip organizers in setting up and/or running their trips, and holding instructional classes in each of their areas of expertise

 discuss with the trip organizer the itinerary, participants' experience levels, Club policies, equipment, and whatever other information is needed by the trip organizer.
 Each coordinator should be actively involved in Club activities and be familiar with other members.
 Other responsibilities include: